 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-DOCG area for red wine in the Italian region Piedmont, The vineyards stretch over 500 hectares, which is divided into about as many parcels.
-The zone includes the municipalities of Barbaresco (over 50%), Neive and Treiso, as well as Alba with part of the area San Rocco Seno d'Elvio subdivision in the province of Cuneo.
-Additionally possible geographical indications are Albesani, Asili, Ausario, Balluri, Basarin, Bernadot, Bordini, Bricco di Neive, Bricco di Treiso, Bric Micca, Cà Grossa, Canova, Cars, Casot, Castellizzano, Cavanna, Cole, Cottà, Currà, Faset , Fausoni, Ferrere, Gaia-Principe, Gallina, Garassino, Giacone, Giacosa, Manzola, Marcarini, Marcorino, Martinenga, Meruzzano, Montaribaldi, Montefico, Montersino, Montestefano, Muncagota, Nervo, Ovello, Pajé, Pajorè, Pora, Rabajà, Rabajà -Bas, Rio Sordo, Rivetti, Rizzi, Roccalini, Rocche Massalupo, Rombone, Roncaglie, Roncagliette, Ronchi, San Cristoforo, San Giuliano, San Stunet, Secondine, Serraboella, Serracapelli, Serragrilli, Starderi, Tre Stelle, Trifolera, Valeirano, Vallegrande and Vicenziana.
-These may preceded by Vigna at the label be cited.
+DOCG area for red wine in the Italian region Piedmont, The vineyards stretch over 500 hectares, which are divided into roughly the same number of plots.
+The zone includes the municipalities Barbaresco (with over 50%), Neive and Treiso, as well as Alba with part of the area San Rocco Seno d'Elvio in the province of Cuneo.
+Additional possible geographical indications are Albesani, Asili, Ausario, Balluri, Basarin, Bernadot, Bordini, Bricco di Neive, Bricco di Treiso, Bric Micca, Cà Grossa, Canova, Cars, Casot, Castellizzano, Cavanna, Cole, Cottà, Currà, Faset , Fausoni, Ferrere, Gaia-Principe, Gallina, Garassino, Giacone, Giacosa, Manzola, Marcarini, Marcorino, Martinenga, Meruzzano, Montaribaldi, Montefico, Montersino, Montestefano, Muncagota, Nervo, Ovello, Pajé, Pajorè, Pora, Rabajà, Rabajà -Bas, Rio Sordo, Rivetti, Rizzi, Roccalini, Rocche Massalupo, Rombone, Roncaglie, Roncagliette, Ronchi, San Cristoforo, San Giuliano, San Stunet, Secondine, Serraboella, Serracapelli, Serragrilli, Starderi, Tre Stelle, Trifolera, Vallee, Valeirano and Vicenziana.
+These may be preceded by Vigna at the label be cited.

-As with the neighboring one Barolo the French oenologist Louis did Oudart Obstetrics.
-The one from him in 1862 at the winery Castello di Neive Dry-fermented wine from the Nebbiolo grape attracted international attention.
-At that time, however, the municipality of Neive was not yet part of the Barbaresco area, it only came into being in 1933.
-The first Barbaresco of this name, which was dry for the first time, was then pressed in 1890 by the oenologist Domizzio Cavazza (Director of the School of Viticulture in Alba) in Barbaresco.
-This can be considered as the birth of today's wine.
-From the 1960s, the famous winemaker Angelo wore Gaja most of all for the enormous increase in quality of the Barbaresco.
+Just like the neighboring one Barolo the French oenologist Louis performed Oudart Obstetrics.
+The one he owned at the winery in 1862 Castello di Neive Dry wine from the Nebbiolo grape attracted international attention.
+At that time, the municipality of Neive was not yet part of the Barbaresco area, it only came in 1933.
+The Barbaresco of this name, which was dry-aged for the first time, was then pressed in 1890 by the enologist Domizzio Cavazza (director of the Alba wine school) in Barbaresco.
+This can be seen as the birth of today's wine.
+From the 1960s the famous wine maker Angelo wore Gaja most for the enormous increase in quality of the Barbaresco.